 That’s what I took home with me, that we should take the media back on its right track to serve all those ordinary people and not just the political establishment, whoever is there.
 To have the media serve the ordinary people’s interest, which I think is the role which belongs to the media industry.
 It actually fits in with what we learned in political economy at university that the next big change will definitely come from the private sector, not from the state sector, and that it actually has to be a revolution from the bottom up, and that only by actually doing something can society overall change for the better.
 It follows logically, I think from the research, that this is what it comes to, that actually the media has to start changing society in this way.

-And this made a huge impression on me as well as it gave me a very clear sense of the community of shared destiny, because there were people from Africa, from Sri Lanka, from Pakistan, from the Solomon Islands, just from various countries, an incredible mix of people from the media industry.
-And yet there was a sense that we all were drops from the same sea.
-We’re dealing with the same issues and problems.
+And it also made a huge impression on me, it gave me this very clear sense of a community of shared destiny, because there were people from Africa, from Sri Lanka, from Pakistan, from the Solomon Islands, just from different countries, an incredible mix of people from the media sphere.
+And yet there was a sense that we were all drops from the same sea.
+We're dealing with the same problems.
 It was like the whole world was coming together and nobody was attacking anybody.
-I really got the feeling of real sense of community of shared future for mankind.
-And that is what China talks about all the time, but they actually not only talk about it, but they really show us the direction and we have the opportunity to join it.
-It was absolutely incredible and I got a strong impression of it.
+I really got that real sense of that community of a shared future.
+And that's what China keeps talking about, but they're actually not only talking about it, but they're really showing us the direction that we have the opportunity to go in.
+That was absolutely incredible and it left a strong impression on me.

 You were also in a protected natural area, in a village where there was a tea house, a library… It’s probably a good example of how you can solve a lot of issues with one project, isn’t it?